-In our second year of funding the arts, we supported seven arts practitioners/collectives, as well as continuing support of the first round of artists.
-This has meant further thought on how we maintain ongoing support of artists to engage with the fund, but also how we ensure we have the capacity to carry on that supporting role into each year for those projects that need extending.
+In our third and fourth rounds of funding the arts, we supported 12 arts practitioners/collectives, as well as continuing support of the of artists from other rounds.
+This has meant further thought on how we maintain ongoing support, but also how we ensure we have the capacity to carry on that supporting role into each year for those projects that need extending.
 We want to be sure artists are able to meet the challenges of the funding and deliver on the work and thus recognise the need to provide ongoing guidance.
 We have always maintained the role of the fund is to try new approaches to supporting artists and funding radical practice, and will continue to develop and to meet the needs.
-To date the fund has engaged with over 100 artists, and we are undertaking a 3-year evaluation programme to better understand the interventions and the impact of the fund.
-Many of the projects have also engaged a wider audience and interaction in communities that have not traditionally been engaged in art practice and its use for social change - giving a voice to crucial issues such as education, the rise of hate speech and propaganda, and protection of the environment.
+To date the fund has engaged with over 100 artists, and the work has been viewed by thousands.
+Our website gives further details of individual projects, their impact and engagement and reflections